-Farm incomes 'may halve' after Brexit
+Farm profits 'may halve' after Brexit

 Dairy and pig farmers may benefit from rising prices, the report says.

-On the other hand, significant exporters such as cereal producers and sheep farmers would suffer lower incomes due to the increased cost of exporting products to the EU.
+On the other hand, significant exporters such as cereal producers and sheep farmers would suffer due to the increased cost of exporting products to the EU.

 And where businesses rely on migrant workers, higher employment costs due to more stringent immigration restrictions will also push up farmers' costs dramatically, especially in horticulture.

-A spokeswoman for the AHDB said there were thought to be between 50,000 and 80,000 people from the EU working in UK agriculture and horticulture, in both permanent and seasonal jobs.
+An AHDB spokeswoman said there were thought to be between 50,000 and 80,000 EU nationals working in UK agriculture and horticulture, in both permanent and seasonal jobs.

-Some sectors, such as abattoirs and meat processing, rely almost entirely on foreign labour, she said, with some potato growers already experiencing labour shortages this year and some summer fruit growers expecting a labour shortage next year.

-"Outside the EU and free from the bureaucracy of the Common Agricultural Policy, our farmers will be able to focus on growing, selling and exporting more fantastic produce.